mikio1998/mikio1998.github.io/about.md

 I enjoy developing iOS apps, and doing outdoor things such as riding my bicycle.

-My recent project is a simple accounting/inventory tool that I developed for a clothing store I work at as a regular employee.
+My recent project is a simple accounting/inventory tool that I developed for a clothing store I work at.
 <br>[Please find my projects here.](https://mikio1998.github.io/apps/)

 ### Skills